Songtham

-Intharacha III (also known as Songtham) was the King of Ayutthaya from 1610/11 to 1628 of the House of Sukhothai.
-His reign marked the prosperity of the Ayutthaya kingdom after it regained independence from the Toungoo Dynasty, and saw the commencement of trade with foreign nations, especially the Dutch and the Japanese.
-Songtham filled his guards with foreign mercenaries, most notably the Japanese, such as Yamada Nagamasa.
-He was successful in taking power after the downfall of King Si Saowaphak but was less successful in foreign conflicts such as against Cambodia in the early 1620s and the Burmese Toungoo dynasty, losing Tavoy in 1622.
+King Songtham (สมเด็จพระเจ้าทรงธรรม) also known as King Borommaracha I (สมเด็จพระบรมราชาที่ ๑) was the king of the Ayutthaya Kingdom from 1611 to 1628, of the Sukhothai dynasty.
+His reign marked a period of prosperity for Ayutthaya following the restoration of independence from the Toungoo Empire after the reign of Bayinnaung.
+It also saw the beginning of expanded overseas trade, particularly with the Dutch and the Japanese.
+Songtham employed foreign mercenaries as royal guards; most notably the Japanese soldier Yamada Nagamasa (Okya Senaphimuk), commander of the Japanese volunteer corps.

 Origin

 Inthraracha was the eldest son of King Ekathotsarot with his first class concubine.
 He was in the priesthood for 8 years before government servants asked him to leave and ascend the throne with the title Phrachao Songtham at the age of 29.

 Rebellion

 King Ekathotsarot died in 1610/11 and was succeeded by King Si Saowaphak.
 Ruling less than a year, and showing no ability, he was murdered.
 Before his death, Japanese traders stormed the palace and took the king hostage.
 He was released only after promising not to harm any of the Japanese.
 The Japanese rebels then took the Sangharaja (Supreme Patriarch) as a hostage until they could flee the country.

 Prince Chula Chakrabongse (1908–63) states, "the king went insane before he died...His younger son, who had killed the elder brother when their father was alive but helpless, now seized the throne."
 He became King Songtham, "The Pious" or "The Just", after he repented his act.